Tarocco Bolognese: Influence

+Cards

+Suits

 The hierarchy of cards in the long suits (swords and batons) goes from King (highest), Queen, Knight, Knave, 10 to 6, and Ace (lowest).
 For the round suits of cups and coins it is King (highest), Queen, Knight, Knave, Ace, and 6 to 10 (lowest).

 17th-century portrait of Francesco Fibbia with some cards.

+Trumps

 The trump cards are as follows: